benbotto/node-data-mapper/README.md

        name: 'Cycle Works',
        address: '3100 La Riviera Wy' } ] }
 ```
-Because the table "bike_shops" is aliased (refer to the [Define a Database](#define-a-database) section), the serialized object is named "bikeShops."
+Because the table "bike_shops" is aliased (refer to the [Define a Database](#define-a-database) section), the associated property in the serialized object is named "bikeShops."

 ##### Limiting Columns